johanseaxis/acap-native-sdk-examples/object-detection/README.md

 ## Building the application

 Similar with [tensorflow-to-larod](https://github.com/AxisCommunications/acap3-examples-staging/tree/master/tensorflow-to-larod), a packaging file is needed to compile the ACAP.
 This is found in [app/package.conf](app/package.conf).
 For the scope of this tutorial, the `APPOPTS` and `OTHERFILES` keys are noteworthy. `APPOPTS` allows arguments to be given to the ACAP, which in this case is handled by the `argparse` lib.
-The argument order, defined by [app/argparse.c](app/argparse.c), is `<model_path input_resolution_width input_resolution_height output_size_in_bytes>`.
+The argument order, defined by [app/argparse.c](app/argparse.c), is `<model_path input_resolution_width input_resolution_height output_size_in_bytes raw_video_resolution_width raw_video_resolution_height threshold>`.
 The file(s) specified in `OTHERFILES` simply tell the compiler what files to copy to the ACAP, such as our .larod model file.

 The ACAP is built to specification by the `Makefile` in [app/Makefile](app/Makefile).
 It is also this file which specifies the last step in the model conversion process, namely converting the `.tflite` to `.larod` by using the `convert_larod.py`-tool described earlier.
 With the [Makefile](app/Makefile) and [package.conf](app/package.conf) files set up, the ACAP can be built by running the build script in the example environment: